-McLean, Virginia – Booz Allen Hamilton Holding Corporation (NYSE:BAH), the parent company of management and technology consulting firm Booz Allen Hamilton Inc., today announced preliminary results for the first quarter of its fiscal 2012 with solid revenue and earnings growth over the comparable prior year period.
-Booz Allen also reported strong backlog of $11.2 billion as of June 30, 2011.
-Booz Allen’s fiscal year runs from April 1 to March 31, with the first quarter of fiscal 2012 ending June 30, 2011.
+McLean, Virginia – Booz Allen Hamilton Holding Corporation (NYSE:BAH), the parent company of management and technology consulting firm Booz Allen Hamilton Inc., today announced preliminary results for the first quarter of fiscal 2013 with solid earnings growth over the prior year period.
+Booz Allen also reported total backlog of $10.2 billion as of June 30, 2012.
+Booz Allen’s fiscal year runs from April 1 to March 31, with the first quarter of fiscal 2013 ending June 30, 2012.

-These EPS estimates are based on fiscal year 2012 estimated average diluted shares outstanding of approximately 143,000,000 shares.
+These EPS estimates are based on fiscal year 2013 estimated average diluted shares outstanding of approximately 144.0 million shares.

 Conference Call Information

 Booz Allen will host a conference call at 8 a.m.
 EDT on Wednesday, August 1, 2012, to discuss the financial results for its First Quarter of Fiscal Year 2013 (ending June 30, 2012).
 Analysts and institutional investors may participate on the call by dialing 800-706-7748 (international 617-614-3473) and entering passcode 39157554.
 The conference call will be webcast simultaneously to the public through a link on the investor relations section of the Booz Allen Hamilton web site at www.boozallen.com.
 A replay of the conference call will be available online at www.boozallen.com beginning at 10 a.m.
 EDT on August 1, 2012, and continuing through August 31, 2012.
 The replay will also be available by telephone at 888-286-8010 (international 617-801-6888) with the passcode 39632281.